man in brown sweater wearing black framed eyeglasses

 Every year we eagerly await the 'flu letter' so we know what we are doing in the coming season.

 It's a massive undertaking to deliver the flu programme.
 And vaccine uptake across all groups has consistently droped since COVID-19 times.
-As of 23rd October we had vaccinated over 10.4 million (10,436,395) people against flu and almost three million (2,987,313) people against COVID.
+As of 23rd October 2025 we had vaccinated over 10.4 million (10,436,395) people against flu and almost three million (2,987,313) people against COVID.
 Well done all!!
+As of 8th Jan 2026 over 18.6 million eligible people were vaccinated.
+With flu still circulating please continue to do all you can to encourage eligible people to have their vaccine.

 UKHSA published modelling estimates which suggested that flu vaccination had prevented approximately 100,000 hospitalisations in the 24/25 season in England